What is Vinyl Fence?

 Vinyl fence is dubbed “maintenance free”.
 Likewise, most manufacturers offer a lifetime warranty.
 After 25 years of installing fence, I would say limited maintenance would be more appropriate.

-Vinyl fence does not wick in or hold moisture.
+Vinyl fencing does not wick in or hold moisture.
 That’s a good thing and the reason they last so long.
 But they do get wet from rain or from foggy dewy mornings.

 Areas that have heavy shade, allow mildew or mold will grow.
 It won’t hurt the fence.
 But it gives it a dingy green color.
 If this happens, you will need to clean your vinyl fence.

-Giving your fence a shower from time to time will help it remain looking beautiful.
+Giving your vinyl fence a shower from time to time will help look like a new fence it remain beautiful.
 Simply hosing off dust or dirt is normally enough.
 Sometimes, it will take more.

-If your fence does start to grow mold or mildew, you can make a homemade solution that will help remove it.
+If your vinyl fencing does start to grow mold or mildew, you can make a homemade solution that will help remove it.

 A really dirty vinyl fence or one with mold growing on it will need a stronger cleaning solution.
 But chances are you have the materials to make one at home.